 If you are wanting to join the long list of people in the United States who are wearing braces to straighten crooked teeth, improve uneven bites, or correct gapped teeth, you may have certain questions about the process.
-You could be wondering how your first day is going to be like.
+You could be wondering what your first day is going to be like.
 We have compiled for you a list of commonly asked questions and answers.

 Putting on the braces will require a couple of hours.
 The condition of your teeth and the type of braces you have chosen to wear will determine the process for putting them on, which could be accomplished in one or two appointments.